NSLS-II-BMM/BeamlineManual/docs/details.rst

 Pilatus 100K
 ------------

+.. todo::  Need to flesh this out with explanatory text and screenshots

 How files saving works
 ~~~~~~~~~~~~~~~~~~~~~~

 + tiff files to /disk2
 + /disk2 is mounted on xf06bm-ioc1
 + tiff and hdf5 AD plugins write files to proposal directories
-+ in bsui, there are pilatus and pilatus_tiff objects.  normally use
++ in |bsui|, there are pilatus and pilatus_tiff objects.  normally use
   pilatus, puilatus_tiff is helpful for testing tiff file writing,
   which is used by IBM